 When participants in the Family Education Program are asked what additional support they feel they need, a support group to attend regularly was second, only to a Coach.

-Parent Support Group began meeting in October 2015.
+Parent and Family Support Group began meeting in October 2015.
 They will continue to meet every first and third Wednesday of each month thereafter from 7pm-9pm in the Red School House at the Presbyterian Church of Deep Run.

-Support Group Facilitators may have have functioned as a Peer-to-Peer Coach for a Family Member and have experience as a recovering addict or family member of an addict.
+Support Group Facilitators may have functioned as a Peer-to-Peer Coach for a Family Member and have experience as a recovering addict or family member of an addict.

 Family members explore/access the following services and more, through, both Coaches, and Support Group Facilitators: